kabanero-io/kabanero-pipelines/README.md

 Alternatively you can configure this in the OKD console or you can setup the secret using the OKD CLI.

-Below is a video that walks through setting up the prereqs to run the pipelines:
+The following video that walks through setting up the prereqs to run the pipelines: https://youtu.be/MfS05SU9yIM

-<iframe width="560" height="315" src="https://www.youtube.com/embed/MfS05SU9yIM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Pipeline execution using Tekton Dashboard Webhook Extension